-The International Brotherhood of Boilermakers is a diverse union representing workers throughout the United States and Canada.
-Our members are employed in heavy industry, shipbuilding, manufacturing, railroads, cement, mining, and related industries.
+The International Brotherhood of Boilermakers represents more than 50,000 skilled craftsmen and women and industrial workers who work in heavy industry, shipbuilding, manufacturing, railroads, cement, mining, and related industries.
 We construct and repair electric power plants, refineries, pulp and paper mills, and steel mills.
 We build naval ships and commercial tankers, repair locomotives, make cement, and mine coal, gypsum, and talc.
 We forge tools for industry and make consumer goods.

 Our union aggressively prepares, promotes, protects and defends our members.
 We’re the right choice for workers who want an innovative, forward-thinking union that looks out for its members today and tomorrow.
 And we’re the right choice for owners, contractors and other employers who want to get the job done right —on time, within budget and safely.
 Every time.

 The International Brotherhood of Boilermakers grew out of the Industrial Revolution and the demand for steam power.
 Organized in 1880, we are one of the oldest unions in the United States.
 We are headquartered in Kansas City, Kansas (since 1893) and service more than 200 local lodges across North America.
 The Boilermakers union has long been politically active, with a permanent presence in Washington, D.C.
 We aggressively promote and defend the rights of our members and indeed those of all workers.More About Our History